Parenclitic network analysis of methylation data for cancer identification: Methods

 These quantities in one way or another should reflect the expected differences between the sample classes.
 For instance, increasing separation of data sets produces greater edge weights and may result in substantial decrease of the graph diameter.
-Likewise, nodes with large centrality measures suggest their key role is class discrimination and hint at biological importance.
+Likewise, nodes with large centrality scores signify their key role is class distinguishing and give us a hint at biological importance.